-The line "Net profit from discontinued operations", recognized in the Consolidated Income Statement, includes the reassessment of liabilities related to the disposal of activities.
-Over the fiscal year ended 31 March 2019, Alstom recognized a profit for €248 million.
+The line "Net profit from discontinued operations", recognized in the Consolidated Income Statement, includes the reassessment of liabilities related to the disposal of previous activities.
+Over the fiscal year ended 31 March 2020, Alstom recognized a profit for €21 million.

-Alstom's Consolidated Statement of Cash Flows takes into account the cash flows of staggered and delayed transferred assets, until their effective transfer to General Electric, and costs directly related to the sale of Energy activities.
-Cash flows arising from discontinued operations for the fiscal year amount to €(16) million.
+Alstom's Consolidated Statement of Cash Flows takes into account the cash flows of staggered and delayed transferred assets, until their effective transfer, and costs directly related to the sale of previous activities.
+Cash flows arising from discontinued operations for the fiscal year amount to $\epsilon(31)$ million.